-I have been on a quest for a while to find a good recipe for Mexican Rice.
+I have been on a quest for a while to find a good recipe for easy Mexican Rice.
 I want it to be like the kind you get in a Mexican restaurant.
 A friend told me she was told by someone you make a mixture in you blender of tomatoes, onion, and jalepeno then add it to the rice while it cooks.
 This seemed like too much work to me and a little more costly with all of the tomatoes you would need.
 However, It would work great if I had a garden.

 I have also tried other recipes using jared salsa.
 This just wasn’t what I wanted.
 I didn’t want any chunks of anything in my rice.
 I just want rice with the golden red color to it with the right amount of flavor.
 Well, I finally found THE ONE!
 It was all that I expected and it is a great “cantry”recipe.
 Canned foods help make homemade easy!

 I love that I can grab a can of tomato sauce and 2 cans of chicken broth from my “cantry” to get this recipe done.
 A well-stock pantry – your “cantry”- helps you make hearty, flavorful, nutritious recipes you can feel good about, anytime.

 This recipe makes enough to serve 8.
 So you can half the recipe if needed, but why do that?
 You can freeze the extra rice for another time.
 Then just reheat.
 Even easier!
 Or use the leftovers for another meal.
 I have used it inside burritos also and the family loved it.

 - 6 Tbsp. vegetable oil